voidloop/lifx-bash/README.md

 # lifx-bash

-You can use the output of setcolor.sh script in combination with SoCAT to sent an UDP datagram to LIFX bulbs.
+You can use the output of setcolor.sh script in combination with SoCAT to send an UDP packet to LIFX bulbs.
 This is the way:

 ```bash
 for x in $(seq 1 1000 10000); do